-The 7.27 arrived Emmergreen almost 6 minutes late.
-As he stood on the platform checking his watch for the one-hundredth time, Ronald Pedga was greatly alarmed.
+The 7.27 arrived at Emmergreen station almost 6 minutes late.
+As he stood on the platform, checking his watch for the one-hundredth time, Ronald Pedga was greatly alarmed.
 The train was always 4 minutes late.
 But not today.

 As the train drew into the station, Ronald, or Routine Ron, as he was known, clicked his tongue in irritation.
 Stepping onto the train, he found the carriage was more full than usual.
-His usual seat beside the luggage rack was taken, so he was forced to occupy double-facing table seat.
-Ron carefully negotiated his long legs under the table, lowering himself gently into the cramped chair behind the table.
+His usual seat beside the luggage rack was taken, so he was forced to occupy a double-facing table seat.
+Ron carefully negotiated his long legs under the table, lowering himself gently into the cramped chair.

-He sighed and began to rummage in his sachet for his breakfast bagel.
-As he squirmed, he accidentally kicked the woman sitting opposite.
+Feeling hot, he tried to loosen his collar but as he squirmed, he accidentally kicked the woman sitting opposite.
 She yelped.
 “Sorry,” said Ron.
 “It’s quite alright,” the young, red-haired woman replied.
 Noticing Ron struggling with his bag, she kindly moved her thick book from the table.

 Perhaps noticing how on edge he was, the woman with the red hair, said, “Are you alright?
 You look very red-faced.”

 Ron, now even more red-faced with embarrassment smiled awkwardly.
 “It’s fine.”

 “Are you sure?
 I saw you on the platform when the train arrived, you looked very stressed.”

 “Well yes I am,” Ron spluttered, “this train is always 4 minutes late, but today it was 6 minutes late.
 It’s busier and more cramped than usual and my usual seat is taken.
 I’m not built for these table seats, what with my long legs.”

 “And now I’m 6…,” he consulted his watch, “7 minutes late for my breakfast!”